elsaprada/elsaprada.github.io/index.md

   Office: 346 — Tel.: (+34) 91 334 9080\\
   E-mail: [elsa.prada@csic.es](mailto:Elsa Prada<elsa.prada@csic.es>)}

 Hi!
 My name is **Elsa Prada** and I'm a **condensed matter theorist** working on systems where quantum phenomena play an important role, such as low dimensional materials and nanostructures.
+See my research interests below.

-Since July 2020 I belong to the [Materials Science Institute of Madrid](https://www.icmm.csic.es/) (which is part of the [Spanish Research Council](https://www.csic.es/)) as a tenured scientist.
+Since 2020 I belong to the [Materials Science Institute of Madrid](https://www.icmm.csic.es/) (which is part of the [Spanish Research Council](https://www.csic.es/)) as a tenured scientist.
 Within the department of Theory and Simulation of Materials, our group is called [Theory of Quantum Materials and Solid State Quantum Technologies](https://wp.icmm.csic.es/tqe/).
 @@
 @@